If you would like to volunteer your medical services, then the Solomon Islands may be the perfect place to do this.

 Is travel insurance recommended?

 Yes, we recommend travel insurance should you have a mishap.
 Flights frequently cancel due to weather and other unforeseen events.
 Travel insurance is money well spent.
+If you purchase your ticket with a gold or platinum CBA credit card, then you will be covered shoild you get sick and need urgent retrieval back to Australia.

 What is the cost involved ?